Quincy City Council rejects food and beverage tax repeal

 The tax, which was narrowly passed in November 2019, was supposed to be rolled out in May but was postponed to January due to the COVID-19 pandemic.
-The revenue would go toward a series of retail incentive programs designed to increase Quincy’s population to 45,000 by 2030.
+The revenue would go toward a series of retail incentive programs, tourism and talent attraction measures designed to increase Quincy’s population to 45,000 by 2030.

 Rein argued that the economic environment of Quincy when the tax was approved was far different than the today’s environment, which is heavily influenced by the threat of COVID-19.